x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-faq.md

 ### Q: Does Outlook for iOS and Android support moderator message approval or rejection scenarios?

-No, Outlook for iOS and Android does not support moderated message requests for approving or rejecting emails.
+No, Outlook for iOS and Android does not support moderated message requests for approving or rejecting email.
 Outlook for iOS and Android does not provide an **approve/reject** button, so a moderator cannot approve or reject moderated messages when using Outlook for iOS and Android.